 Labour of Lust is a calmer collection, sticking mostly to medium-tempo rockers played by the dependable Rockpile (Lowe, Edmunds, drummer Terry Williams and guitarist Billy Bremner).
 Instead of stylistic variety here, Lowe concentrates on love songs, both silly (“Switch Board Susan,” “American Squirm”) and sincere (“Without Love,” “You Make Me”).
 The album also contains his first (and only) US hit single, “Cruel to Be Kind,” a song rescued from a peppy disco arrangement on the B-side of “Little Hitler.”

 Following Labour of Lust, Lowe put down his cutting sword and moved into a rootsier room of rock’s house.
-Starting with Rockpile, the rocky but exhilarating quartet he led with guitarist Dave Edmunds, Lowe added a short-lived marriage to Carlene Carter (which made Cash his step-father-in-law), countless exemplary production jobs, a series of good-going-on-great solo records (The Rose of England and Pinker and Prouder Than Previous being the high points), John Hiatt’s Bring the Family and Little Village to his résumé.
+Starting with Rockpile, the rocky but exhilarating quartet he led with guitarist Dave Edmunds, Lowe added a short-lived marriage to Carlene Carter (which made Johnny Cash his step-father-in-law), countless exemplary production jobs, a series of good-going-on-great solo records (The Rose of England and Pinker and Prouder Than Previous being the high points), John Hiatt’s Bring the Family and Little Village to his résumé.
 He resumed his solo career with Nick the Knife, not surprisingly filled with more toe-tappy love songs.
 His emotional palette had broadened to include unhappy (“My Heart Hurts,” “Too Many Teardrops,” “Raining Raining”) as well as happy (“Queen of Sheba,” “Couldn’t Love You (Any More Than I Do)”) subject matter.
 And of course there are the obvious musical/lyrical borrowings Lowe-watchers enjoy getting incensed about.

 The Abominable Showman is fast out of the starting gate with “We Want Action” and “Raging Eyes.”
 After that, Lowe turns surprisingly serious on tracks like “Time Wounds All Heels” and “Wish You Were Here.”
 The album closes on a curious (for Lowe) note: “How Do You Talk to an Angel” even has strings.

-Maintaining the same lineup but cobbling together a far better set of tunes, Lowe made The Rose of England with a lot more evident effort.
+Applying the same lineup to a far better set of tunes, Lowe made The Rose of England with a lot more evident effort.
 While the variety is impressive, the lack of consistent quality mainly comes down to specific songs.
 Winners: Costello’s “Indoor Fireworks” (predating its appearance on King of America), John Hiatt’s “She Don’t Love Nobody” and Lowe’s own “Lucky Dog,” “The Rose of England” and “(Hope to God) I’m Right.”
 A new treatment of “I Knew the Bride,” produced by and performed with Huey Lewis and band, is unsettlingly anxious but reasonably entertaining; a few other items are throwaways or sappy ballads.
 Overall, however, The Rose of England offers some of the deepest, most reassuring music of Lowe’s career.

 16 All-Time Lowes is a compilation of his early solo work, from “So It Goes” and “Heart of the City” through “When I Write the Book.”
 Of special interest: precise musician credits for each track.
 Statisticians (and those who feel Lowe’s quality level has been steadily waning) should note that almost half of these songs appeared on his first album.
 Nicks Knack is a complementary collection of another 16 tracks, including Rockpile’s “Now and Always,” a rare B-side (“Basing Street”) and a balanced selection of mostly second-string material from Lowe’s pre-Cowboy Outfit albums.
 While the American release of the 25- (or 27-) song Basher is understandable since the first two never came out in the States, its British issue (with track differences in all three formats) is utterly inexplicable.
 Nitpickers’ treat: the American sleeve inadvertently refers to the first album as Jesus of Cool.